Turkeybeard

 Foliage: opposite, simple, ovate or oblong, with an entire margin

-Flowers: white, deeply lobed corolla, lobes thread-like
+Flower: white, deeply lobed corolla, lobes thread-like

-Flowering/fruiting time late May to early June; fruits early autumn
+Flowering time: late May to early June; fruits early autumn

 Habitat: low, rich dry or moist, soil of woods and shaded edges, streamsides, bluffs